Resources for Health Care Professionals

 Communication Skills Organizations

-On Being An Oncologist (pdf) – This workbook accompanies the video above and can be used to promote and foster discussions related to the demands, the rewards, the emotional costs and personal burdens that oncology places on clinicians.
+On Being An Oncologist (pdf) – This workbook accompanies a video and can be used to promote and foster discussions related to the demands, the rewards, the emotional costs and personal burdens that oncology places on clinicians.
 Free download of workbook

 Pocket Guide of Culturally Competent Communication (pdf) - Free download of ways cultural competence can help you plan patient care.